Lartu/ldpl/docs/data.md

 index used to access a text value stored in the list that was stored in the map.

-If you want to push a list to a `list of list` or a map to a `list of map` you must use the `push list to _` and `push map to _` statements, respectively:
+If you want to push a list to a `list of lists` or a map to a `list of maps` you must use the `push list to _` and `push map to _` statements, respectively:

     :::coffeescript